Packages and Binaries:

 Provide a path to a file containing the local certificate Swaks

 should use if TLS is negotiated.
-If a certificate chain needs to
+If a certificate chain needs to be

-file with "--tls-chain".
+with "--tls-chain".
 The file path argument is required.
 As

 currently implemented the certificate in the file must be in PEM